callysto/lesson-plans/notebooks/phidgets/README.md

 On a Raspberry Pi, use the latest OS (bookworm) in order for the anywidgets to work.
 Set up the udev rules for the R-Pi, as per the Phidgets webpages on setting up udev in Linux.

 The files ph4auto.js and ph4xx.css are required.
 They get loaded in by anywidgets.

+You will need a Phidgets Starter Kit (with VINT, temperature/humidity sensor, two LEDs and two pushbuttons).